Find Part 2 of the article here

 Based on the field-trip materials and literature review, the position and concept of this study are warranted concerning energy and the environment in the visited sites.
 A coastal GH2 hub represents a solution for building an H2economy, especially in its early stages.
 An ideal coastal GH2 hub, which promotes an effective "holistic system integration," has the following characteristics: 1) geographic cluster of facilities for renewable electricity generation with an additional capacity for GH2 production, 2) sea/ocean ports as business and logistics hubs for the GH2 import/export, 3) proximity to H2 storage resources, 4) industrial clusters with a high-skilled workforce already using H2 technology and infrastructure, 5) a large number of potential GH2 off-takers from various sectors, and 6) H2 pipelines, natural gas infrastructure, and other transportation modes for GH2 transport.
 A supportive political environment is crucial for building a successful GH2 economy.
 The following section outlines how this concept may be expanded in the USA.

-Section 3: Expandable Concept for the US?
+Section 3: expandable concept for the US?

 The study’s concept can be expanded in the US with possible locations with suitable components for an ideal coastal GH2 hub.
 H2 deployment is crucial for the US.
 Since the US has the world's largest economy, its decarbonization is essential for obtaining global GHG emissions reductions of the magnitude required to fight climate change.
 This section describes opportunities and challenges for expanding this concept in the US.

-In recent years, the US has started to create the solid groundwork for national H2 solutions, despite an absence of an official H2 strategy.
-In 2020, the US Department of Energy (DOE) published Hydrogen Strategy and Hydrogen Program Plan, which describes the strategic framework for nationwide H2 deployment, H2@Scale (DOE, 2020a; 2020c).
+In recent years, the US has started to create a solid groundwork for national H2 solutions, despite the absence of an official H2 strategy.
+In 2020, the US Department of Energy (DOE) published the Hydrogen Strategy and Hydrogen Program Plan, which describes the strategic framework for nationwide H2 deployment, H2@Scale (DOE, 2020a; 2020c).
 In 2021, DOE launched the Hydrogen Earthshot initiative to reduce clean H2 costs by 80% to $1/kg by 2031 (DOE, 2022b).
 In 2022, the US announced $9.5 billion in clean H2 funding as part of the US Infrastructure Investments and Jobs Act (IIJA) (Goldman Sachs, 2022, p.
 17) and DOE's access to the $545MM Defense Production Act's emergency fund, which will also support domestic electrolyzer manufacturing (Parkes, 2022b).
 The proposed Inflation Reduction Act (IRA-2022) is also poised to make US GH2 the world’s cheapest form of GH2 under the tax-credit plan (Collins, 2022c).

 The H2 hub concept is already well-recognized in the US since $8 billion of IIJA's federal investment is allocated towards the Regional Clean Hydrogen Hubs program (H2Hubs).
 On June 6, 2022, DOE released a Notice of Intent to fund the program, whose eligible applicants include technology developers, state/local/tribal governments, industry, utilities, etc. In addition, DOE’s H2-Matchmaker program seeks to connect H2 consumers, producers, and other stakeholders.
 In the early fall of 2022, DOE plans to publish the H2Hubs funding announcement.
 Presently, DOE anticipates awarding funding from 6 to 10 H2 hubs across the country, which are expected to be carried out over 8-12 years.
 DOE's program hopes to provide an award with a minimum range of $0.4-$0.5 billion, the maximum range of $1-$1.25 billion, with a 50% minimum non-federal cost share.
 In choosing the projects, DOE will look for projects with geographic, feedstock, and end-use diversity.
 Further, DOE will prioritize projects that create employment and focus on environmental and energy justice, consent-based siting, labor and community engagement, and workforce development (Gimont, 2022).
 H2 supporters view DOE funding for hubs as “deposits” that will fuel H2 innovation and further private investment (Smith, 2022).

-Possibilities for Coastal GH2 hubs
+Possibilities for coastal GH2 hubs

 The US has suitable locations with six components for an ideal coastal GH2 hub, allowing the deployment of large-scale decarbonization solutions.